Hearing Loss In Your Child: Communicative And Assistive Listening Devices

+Assistive Listening Devices (ALDs) help you communicate in one-to-one conversations by bringing the sound you wish to hear closer to your ears and minimising background noise.
 The most popular ALD would be the FM system.
-This system which usually couples to your child’s hearing aids is important in situations that are noisy and there is a significant distance between the speaker and the hearing impaired person.
-Examples would be classrooms, meetings and lecture halls.
+This system is extremely useful in situations that are noisy or where there is a significant distance between the speaker and the hearing impaired person.
+Such examples include classrooms or lecture halls.

-An FM system which consists of a microphone worn by the teacher and a receiver worn by the hearing impaired child ensures that the speech signal is transmitted directly to the child’s hearing aid, thus ensuring no degradation of signal due to noise.
-FM systems are routinely recommended to school going children to aid their studies.
+The FM system which consists of a microphone worn by the teacher and a receiver worn by the hearing impaired person to ensure that the speech signal is transmitted directly to the person’s ear, thus ensuring no degradation of signal due to noise interference.
+FM systems are routinely recommended to school going children or young adults to aid their studies.

-Hearing loss is a condition that could be managed by you.
-The important thing to remember is that your child is just as normal as the next child with the only problem being he does not hear sounds as clearly.
-In every other aspect, he has the same potential to be whatever he wants.
-It is up to parents and professionals to ensure that the impairment does not become a handicap.
+Hearing loss is a condition that can be managed well by supportive parents.
+The important thing to remember is that your child is just as normal as the next child except that he/she does not hear sounds as clearly.
+In every other aspect, he/she has the same potential to be whatever he/she wants.
+Your doctors, speech-language therapists and audiologists are here to help you ensure that the impairment does not become a handicap to your child.

 Discuss the hearing devices options with your audiologist or doctor

 Disclaimer.
 TELEME blog posts contains general information about health conditions and treatments.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 The information is not advice and should not be treated as such.